Get 80% off your plan for your first 6 months.*

 Watching both numbers helps you spot problems early.
 Look out for these warning signs:

-• See profits rise, but your bank balance fall: This could mean your customers are taking too long to pay, or you're tying up too much cash in stock
+• Rising profits but falling bank balance: Check whether customers are taking too long to pay, or you're tying up too much cash in stock.

-• Struggle to pay suppliers on time: Even if you're making sales, a lack of ready cash can strain relationships with suppliers and disrupt your operations
+• Struggling to pay suppliers on time: Notice when a lack of ready cash strains supplier relationships and disrupts operations, even when sales are strong.

-• Watch accounts receivable grow faster than sales: This shows that more of your profit is tied up in unpaid invoices, which puts your cash flow at risk
+• Growing receivables faster than sales: Watch when more profit is tied up in unpaid invoices, which puts your cash flow at risk.

 Visit the cash flow content hub to learn more about keeping your business's cash flow healthy.